-Directed by John Brahm, and adapted by Donald S Sanford from the short story by Robert Bloch which appeared in Weird Tales Magazine, The Cheaters concerns an odd pair of spectacles which allow the wearer to read people’s thoughts.
+Directed by John Brahm, and adapted by Donald S Sanford from the short story by Robert Bloch which appeared in Weird Tales Magazine, The Cheaters concerns an odd pair of spectacles that allow the wearer to read people’s thoughts.
 Inscribed on the inside is VeritasThe Latin word for The Truth.

-In Roman mythology Veritas (meaning truth) was the goddess of truth, a daughter of Saturn and the mother of Virtue.
+In Roman mythology, Veritas (meaning truth) was the goddess of truth, a daughter of Saturn, and the mother of Virtue.
 It was believed that she hid in the bottom of a holy well because she was so elusive.

 “The Cheaters” also lay bare the frightening and often hideous true nature of someone’s soul hidden behind their façade.
 Their Anima Sola or The Lonely Soul, as Jungian psychology considered it.

 a.
 The unconscious or true inner self of an individual, as opposed to the persona, or outer aspect of the personality.